-Learn to compose electronic music.
-We need to create sound and music from the bottom of the computer with synthesizers and drummers and mix it with realde as we find on our field recording expeditions.
+We create sound and music with computers and synthesizers and mix it with natural sounds we find on our field recording expeditions.

-You get guidance to move on with your own music and you'll get specific tasks where we'll try out new ways to work with music that you've never imagined.
+You'll get guidance to compose music, and you'll get specific assignments where you'll try out new ways to work with music that you've never imagined.

 We recommend that you bring your own laptop computer with the Ableton Live Suite application.
-Do you have another program such as Logic Pro can also be used.
-Throughout the school, Ableton Live can be purchased or upgraded to Suite with 40% discount.
+Do you have another program such as Logic Pro it can also be used.
+Throughout the class, Ableton Live can be purchased or upgraded to Suite with 40% discount.

 If you are unable to bring a computer with an audio program, the school has a limited number of computers with Ableton Live Suite for use in the classroom.

 Niels Bjerg teaches Electronic Composition at Vestjyllands Højskole.
 He was formally trained as a jazz guitarist at the Amsterdam Conservatory.
 In 2016, he was appointed as an external examiner at The Danish Performing Arts School.

 In cooperation with choreographer Kirstine Kyhl Andersen, he has been leading the music and dance company WE GO since 2004.
 As an instrumental composer and guitarist, Niels has created numerous productions as WE GO.
 He also leads the ensemble Cirklen and collaborates with other artists, such as Manuel Göttsching.

 Niels only started working with electronic music in 2014, when WE GO began a project in which the dancers carry wireless speakers with them as they dance.
 Since then, he has created electronic pieces for Aarhus Theatre, Sparkling Sound Festival and Holstebro Festuge.
 Niels has also taught a workshop at the electronic music conservatory DIEM in Aarhus.